diaspora-project/diaspora-stream-api/docs/usage/installation.rst

    and calling :code:`spack repo add` with the local path.
 Letting Spack clone it into the environment is a little better for isolation.
-   Note the quotes around :code:`$env/repos`, this is because we don't want :code:`$env` to be expended by the shell, we want spack itself to replace it with the environment's path.
+   Note the quotes around :code:`$env/repos`, this is because we don't want :code:`$env` to be expanded by the shell, we want spack itself to replace it with the environment's path.

 It is generally recommended to use Spack environments to better manage package isolation.
 Adding *diaspora-spack-packages* this way also ensures that it is added only to the environment